Ad1tya26/testRepo/README.md

 # testRepo

-This is a tst Repository
+This is a test Repository